 How Should A Parent Go About The Appeals Process?

 If a divorcing parent is intent on filing an appeal, he or she should first consult with an experienced family court attorney.
 From there, the appealing party and his or her counsel should review the case and carefully try to comb out any inaccuracies or inconsistencies that might be construed as a potential mistake made by the presiding judge.
 Even if such issues are detected, there is still no guarantee the appellate court will overturn the initial ruling.
-If the legal body deems the judge delivered a decision with designs on upholding the child’s (children’s) interests, the appellate court is not very likely to reverse or make any changes to such a rendering.
+If the legal body deems the judge delivered a decision with designs on upholding the child’s (children’s) best interests, the appellate court is not very likely to reverse or make any changes to such a rendering.
 Making the task even more difficult is the fact that the appellate court does not permit the individual seeking the appeal to introduce new testimony or allow additional witnesses to speak on the said individual’s behalf.